Middle & Upper | Athletics | WIS

 • High-Volume Repetition: The format guarantees a high number of touches.
 Players take more shots, make more passes, and face more defensive decisions in a single practice than in a standard 5 vs. 5 scrimmage, leading to accelerated skill acquisition and ingrained habits.

-WIS 3-on-3 Basketball League Registration
+WIS 3-on-3 Spring Basketball League Registration

 Please fill out a separate form for each participant.